ovh/okms-cli/doc/okms_kmip_rekey.md

 ## okms kmip rekey

-Rekey a symmetric key object
+Rekey a symmetric key or a key-pair

 ```
 okms kmip rekey ID [flags]